Every Gherkin step that matches a prescribed DSL is considerd a DSL step and is readily executable by Gwen.

 If you've got everything right, all steps will execute.
 It is your job as a Gwen user to define StepDefs for every non DSL step in your features (and in your meta if you introduce any there).

-Use dry runs to check for syntax and binding errors and identify missing StepDefs before committing to an automation cycle.
+Use dry runs to check for syntax and binding errors and identify any missing StepDefs before committing to an automation cycle.

 Step execution rules

 Gwen interprets steps for execution according to the following rules: